TopiasHarjunpaa/C4AI/documentation/testing.md

 ### Entities classes

 Most of the `Entities` class testing has been made at the integration test level.
+The following test classes has been made to test entities:

-There are few tests made for the [TestSprites](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/tests/entities/sprites_test.py) class which tests initialization of game board, drawing new coins and adding them to the corresponding sprite groups.
+1. [TestSprites](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/tests/entities/sprites_test.py) -class  is used for testing initialization of the game board, drawing new coins and adding them to the corresponding sprite groups.

 *Note.
 These tests could be considered trivial ones and perhaps test wouldn't be necessary.
 However, at the earlier stage of the project, these were invented in a different way and I decided to keep these tests instead of deleting them*

+2. [TestPosition](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/tests/entities/position_test.py) -class is used for testing binary operations for the Position class such as making a move and returning available columns.

+3. [TestTranspositionTable](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/tests/entities/transposition_table_test.py) -class is used for testing key check operation for the Transposition class.

 ### Service classes

-The following test classes has been made to test service classes:
+The following test classes has been made to test services:

 1. [TestAiService](https://github.com/TopiasHarjunpaa/C4AI/blob/main/src/tests/services/ai_service_test.py)